Fujifilm X-T20 vs Leica Q2

 It is notable that the X-T20 has a microphone port, which is missing on the Q2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the Q2 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Leica Q2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.